Kings and queens of pop .. and academia? The smartest K-pop idols today

 There’s more than one way to be smart

-We’re pretty sure there are a few lists out there that rank K-pop idols based on their IQ level.
-We’re here to disprove those lists.
+We’re pretty sure there are a few lists out there that rank K-pop idols based on their IQ level, but here to disprove those lists.

 Of course, we’re not denying that a high IQ qualifies someone to be smart – just putting it out there in case anyone comes for us.
 Most people may think being smart means having a higher IQ or multiple degrees.

 But in reality, there are many other ways to be intelligent.
-So, saying that someone is not smart because they possess a lower IQ is often an incorrect statement.
+Saying that someone is not smart because they have a lower IQ is often an incorrect statement.

 In the early 1980s, Harvard professor Howard Gardner proposed the idea that multiple types of intelligence exist.